 First run OUTPUT:

+2nd Run OUTPUT:

 The Parallel Invoke method is used to execute a set of operations (actions) in parallel.
 As you can see in the above output three threads are created to execute three actions which prove that this parallel Invoke Method executes the actions in parallel.